Pats’ Terry Glenn Traded to Packers

-The final sticking point in the Glenn deal reportedly was the many grievances the receiver has filed against New England over suspensions, fines and the withholding of $8.5 million of his signing bonus.
+The final sticking point reportedly was the many grievances Glenn has filed against New England over suspensions, fines and the withholding of $8.5 million of his signing bonus.

 A hearing on the grievances was scheduled for Friday, and the two sides had been rushing to come to an agreement before then.